ViaScientific/vfdocs/docs/ViaFoundry/vmeta_integration.md

 -   **Server ID:** Dolphinnext server where run-related data will be pulled.

--   **Run Environment:** User\'s Run Environments in DolphinNext are listed in this dropdown.
+-   **Run Environment:** User's Run Environments in Via Foundry are listed in this dropdown.

--   **Template Run ID:** User\'s Runs are listed here.
+-   **Template Run ID:** User's Runs are listed here.
 To submit a new run in dolphinnext, a template ID is required.
 After selecting a template run, the following Inputs and Outputs sections will appear.

 -   **Inputs:** Inputs of template run.
 You overwrite the run defaults or choose a new set of files in this section.

--   **Outputs:** Dmeta outputs of the template run.
-While creating a pipeline in dolphinnext, developers are allowed to select certain files to send Dmeta.
-To do this, pipeline developers need to click the edit icon of the green output circle and click the `Publish to Dmeta` checkbox.
+-   **Outputs:** Vmeta outputs of the template run.
+While creating a pipeline in dolphinnext, developers are allowed to select certain files to send Vmeta.
+To do this, pipeline developers need to click the edit icon of the green output circle and click the `Publish to Vmeta` checkbox.
 After that following options need to be
     selected:

     > 1.  **Location of the Sample Name:** (Row Header, Column Header,
     >     Filename)
     > 2.  **Location of the Features:** (Row Header, Column Header, Both
     >     Headers)
-    > 3.  **Target Collection:** Any Dmeta collection name where output
+    > 3.  **Target Collection:** Any Vmeta collection name where output
     >     data will be saved. (e.g. summary, analysis)

-Dolphinnext sends back the run outputs to Dmeta after run completes.
+Dolphinnext sends back the run outputs to Vmeta after run completes.
 Each data or file associated with each sample separately.
-Therefore there are three ways to create output in the pipeline for Dmeta.
+Therefore there are three ways to create output in the pipeline for Vmeta.

 > -   **Option A.** Keeping sample names as table headers in TSV/CSV
 >     file.